What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Bacon-wrapped asparagus on a stick at Omoide Yokocho in Tokyo, Japan

-Strolling through Omoide Yokocho can be overwhelming at first.
+Strolling through here can be overwhelming at first.
 With the tantalizing scent hanging heavy in the air, it can be tempting to sit down at the first available seat.
-However, we recommend walking the lanes, soaking in the atmosphere (and the scent) and peeking into each shop to see what they are grilling.

 Omoide Yokocho restaurant alley in Shinjuku, Tokyo, Japan

-While it seems fairly straight-forward, there are some things to know about Omoide Yokocho.
-Most places don’t open until 5:00pm when workers transit through the station on their way home after a long day at the office.
-Not all establishments are foreigner-friendly – if not, keep walking as there are plenty of places that welcome tourists.
+While it seems fairly straight-forward, there are some important things to know.
+First, most places don’t open until 5:00pm when workers transit through on their way home.

 Jomon Roppongi